sbdchd/blog/_posts/2025-06-20-interesting-bits-of-postgres-grammar.md

 );
 ```

-Albiet with the wrong precedence.
+Albeit with the wrong precedence.

 ## Precedence with Compound `select`s